Awareness is Everything

-Bill Harris would say that these people have a low threshold.
-Because of this, they have a lot of serious problems.
-Nothing works for them because they have a low tolerance for all the input that is coming at them from the environment.
+Bill Harris says that nothing works for some people because they have a low threshold (tolerance level) for all the input that is coming at them from the environment.
 The solution is to raise the threshold.
-One of the most effective ways to raise your threshold is with Holosync meditation.
+One of the most effective ways to raise the threshold is with Holosync meditation.
 I recommend this program to all of my clients.
-My challenge as a life coach is to find a process that matches the client's level of awareness and adapt it to their specific problem.
 I once had a client who kept changing her mind about which problem she wanted to work on.
 I was using one of my best Law of Attraction processes, but she was resisting by changing the theme of the session over and over.
 Each time she did this, I started over with the same process, regardless of what the problem was.
-We never finished the process, but I pointed out to her that the process can be used for any problem in any area of life.
+I told her that the same process can be used for any problem.

-There's always a new process or another program out there.
-A spiritual seeker could spend their life going from one program to the next.
+A spiritual seeker could spend their life going from one program or teacher to the next.
 But when you see that it's all the same thing - just different ways to raise awarness - you can calm down.
-Most spiritual seekers already have all the tools and teachings they could ever use - and more!

-The secret is not to get more tools, but to take the ones you have to the next level.
-You can always go deeper into meditation, lucid dreaming, Voice Dialogue, or whatever floats your boat :)
+The solution is not necessarily to get more tools, but to take the ones you have to the next level.
+You can always go deeper into meditation, lucid dreaming, Voice Dialogue, or whatever you enjoy doing.

 As a life coach, I use many different processes to help

 people with their personal growth.
 Click here if you are

 Copyright (c) Self-Compassion Coaching with Diane Linsley.
 All rights reserved.